nekultivisann/odin-recipes/readme.md

 This is first web page I ever created.
 As it seems, everything went well.
-At begging, It wasn`t going how I wanted.
+At begging, It wasn not going how I wanted.
 While making index.html it was fun, but I had few questions, how to do this, or to do that.
 After I made first page for recipes, called Baklava, everything from that point went pretty well fast and without any problems.
 On my second recipe page, called Cevap, it was really smooth, I didn`t make any mistake, and I finished it in no time.